Study Shows That CRISPR-Edited T Cells for Cancer Treatment Are Safe and Long-Lasting

 Scientists from the University of Pennsylvania and Penn’s Abramson Cancer Center showed that immune cells modified by CRISPR-Cas9 the so-called “genetic scissors” have a sustained effect on fighting cancer in the body.Cancer

-The modification of immune cells with the CRISPR-Cas9 technique, the so-called “genetic scissors”, gives new hope in cancer treatment.
-According to research published in Science, T cells whose DNA was modified by CRISPR survived in the body and continued to attack tumors 9 months after injection.
+The modification of immune cells with the CRISPR-Cas9 technique gives new hope to cancer treatment.
+According to research published in Science, CRISPR-modified T cells survived in the body for up to nine months, but their impact on tumors remains unproven.
 Until now, other techniques of genetic manipulation of immune cells have only been effective as a cancer weapon for less than a week.

 What is this new approach?